nonsalant/contract/generator/README.md

 Alternatively, you can download the contents of this folder and transfer them to your own server.

+If running the generator locally, a local server will nedd to be started (eg: using the <em>Five Server</em> extension in VS Code) in order for the generator to work (browsers block ES6 imports from being used locally).

 Based on the level of control you need over your styles, you can go with one of the following 3 options:
 <br /><br />